fbpx

 • Narcolepsy without cataplexy (Type 2)

-• Symptoms vary from individual to individual, with some cases being more severe than others.
+• Symptoms of Narcolepsy vary from individual to individual, with some cases being more severe than others.

 Symptoms